volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 `outside_static_routes` - (Optional) Manage static routes for outside network..
 See [Outside Static Routes ](#outside-static-routes) below for details.

+`performance_enhancement_mode` - (Optional) Performance Enhancement Mode to optimize for L3 or L7 networking.
+See [Performance Enhancement Mode ](#performance-enhancement-mode) below for details.

 `sm_connection_public_ip` - (Optional) creating ipsec between two sites which are part of the site mesh group (bool).

 `sm_connection_pvt_ip` - (Optional) creating ipsec between two sites which are part of the site mesh group (bool).